15-WG-Tron/pipelines-and-templates/README.md

-# Project Pipelines
+# Tron CI Pipelines

-This repository contains my project's source code and is integrated with GitHub Actions for continuous integration and deployment.
+This repository contains CI pipeline files for the Tron organization.
+These pipelines are designed to automate the continuous integration process and ensure code quality across Tron projects.

 ## Pipelines

 ### CI Pipeline

-The CI (Continuous Integration) pipeline runs on every commit to ensure code quality, run tests, and perform security checks.
-It consists of the following stages:
+The CI pipeline is triggered on every commit to a branch.
+It performs the following stages:

 - Load scripts, if needed
 - Environment variable validation, if needed
 - Build
 - Unit tests
-- Dependency Installation
+- Dependency installation
 - Code linting
 - Dependency check
 - Fortify ScanCentral Scan